-Search for a Radiofrequency Ablation (RFA) for Varicose Veins clinic in your local area.
+Click for ALL Radiofrequency Ablation (RFA) for Varicose Veins clinics in the UK & Ireland.

 For confirmed cases of varicose veins, NICE recommends that endothermal ablation, radiofrequency or laser,

 should be offered.
 If endothermal treatment is not suitable, then ultrasound-guided foam sclerotherapy should

 Endovenous Thermal Ablation or Endothermal Ablation (ETA) describes certain treatments used for targeting

 refluxing superficial veins which use heat energy delivered from inside the vein under local anaesthesia, as a

 treatment for varicose veins.
 When laser is used as the energy source it is called Endovenous Laser Ablation